a7med7amdy/Writer-Identifier/README.md

 2- put the 'create DataSet.py' code with them

-3- run this code and it will create a dataset folder that contains folder with the writers and inside each writer folder his/her images
+3- run this code and it will create a dataset folder that contains the writers and inside each writer folder his/her images